Visual Foresight Trees for Object Retrieval from Clutter with Nonprehensile Rearrangement: Introduction

 In this work, we propose to employ {\it visual foresight trees} (VFT) to address the computational and modeling challenges related to the object retrieval problem.
-The core component of the proposed solution is a deep neural network that predicts future images of the clutter that result from multiple pushing actions.
-A second neural network is used to evaluate the graspability of the target object in predicted future images.
-A Monte Carlo tree search utilizes the two neural networks to obtain the shortest sequence of pushing actions that lead to an arrangement where the target can be grasped.
+A key building block of VFT is a Convolutional Neural Networks (CNN) extending DIPN~\cite{huang2020dipn}, capable of predicting multi-step push outcomes involving multiple objects.
+A second CNN evaluates the graspability of the target object in predicted future images.
+A Monte Carlo Tree Search utilizes the two CNNs to obtain the shortest sequence of pushing actions that lead to an arrangement where the target can be grasped.

-To the best of our knowledge, the proposed technique is the first model-based learning solution to the object retrieval problem.
-Extensive experiments on the real robot and objects shown in Fig.~\ref{fig:intro} demonstrate that the proposed approach succeeds in retrieving target objects with manipulation sequences that are shorter than model-free reinforcement learning techniques and a limited-horizon planning technique.
+To our knowledge, the proposed technique is the first model-based learning solution to the object retrieval problem.
+Extensive experiments on the real robot and objects are shown in Fig.~\ref{fig:intro} demonstrate that the proposed approach succeeds in retrieving target objects with manipulation sequences that are shorter than model-free reinforcement learning techniques and a limited-horizon planning technique.